kefaslungu/enhancedTouchGestures/readme.md

 This add-on provides additional touchscreen gestures for NVDA.
 It also provides a set of gestures for easier browse mode navigation.

-Note: this add-on requires NVDA 2021.2 or later running on a touchscreen computer with Windows 8.1, 10 or 11.
+Note: this add-on requires NVDA 2021.3 or later running on a touchscreen computer with Windows 8.1, 10 or 11.
+Also, this add-on is not intended to be used in secure screens.

 ## Commands